2023 Best Value Writing Studies Schools in the Southeast Region

 Full Writing Studies at East Tennessee State University Report

-University of South Florida - Main Campus came in at #6 in this year’s edition of the Best Value Writing Studies Schools in the Southeast Region ranking.
-Located in the large city of Tampa, USF Tampa is a public school with a very large student population.
+University of South Florida - Main Campus ranked #6 on this year’s Best Value Writing Studies Schools in the Southeast Region list.
+Located in the large city of Tampa, USF Tampa is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at USF Tampa are $17,324 a year.

-With a ranking of #7, Spalding University did quite well on this year’s best value schools for writing studies students.
-Spalding is a small private not-for-profit school located in the city of Louisville.
+Spalding University landed the #7 spot in the 2023 rankings for the best value writing studies programs.
+Spalding is a small private not-for-profit school located in the large city of Louisville.

 Spalding undergraduate students pay an average of $26,500 in tuition and fees each year.

-Georgia Southern University ranked #8 on this year’s Best Value Writing Studies Schools in the Southeast Region list.
+Georgia Southern University came in at #8 in this year’s edition of the Best Value Writing Studies Schools in the Southeast Region ranking.
 GaSou is a very large public school located in the distant town of Statesboro.

-Out-of-state tuition fees for undergraduate students at GaSou are $17,539 per year.
+The average tuition and fees for an out-of-state undergraduate student at GaSou are $17,539 a year.
 The average amount in student loans that writing majors at GaSou take out is $25,984.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $219.

-James Madison University came in at #9 in this year’s edition of the Best Value Writing Studies Schools in the Southeast Region ranking.
-Located in the city of Harrisonburg, JMU is a public school with a fairly large student population.
+James Madison University ranked #9 on this year’s Best Value Writing Studies Schools in the Southeast Region list.
+Located in the small city of Harrisonburg, JMU is a public college with a very large student population.

 JMU undergraduate students pay an average of $29,564 in tuition and fees each year.
 While working on their degree, writing majors at JMU accumulate an average of around $16,780 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $238.